A nation of laws.

 The latest from the campaign trail.

-"Let's face it — age is the elephant in the room.
-At 48, I am the candidate with the right skillset, age, and experience to prosecute the case of Doris Matsui, and ensure that she retires from politics, for good."
+"At 48, I have the right skillset, age, and experience to prosecute the case of Doris Matsui — and ensure she retires from politics, for good."

 This is not amateur hour — and there are no rookie mistakes.
 The primary is on June 2, 2026, and the math is simple: a unified Republican vote is the path back to a CD7 seat we have not held in a generation.